facebookexperimental/moq-encoder-player/README.md

 ![Player block diagram](./pics/player-block-diagram.svg)
 Fig5: Player block diagram

+The packaging it expects is selected with the "Media packager expected" dropdown under the track name (LOC by default, CMSF being the other option) and has to match what the encoder publishes: nothing on the wire announces the format and there is no catalog to negotiate it.

 ### Audio video sync strategy

 To keep the audio and video in-sync the following strategy is applied: